Todd Frazier: Chicago White Sox

 On December 16, 2015, Frazier was traded to the Chicago White Sox as part of a three team trade that sent Scott Schebler, José Peraza, and Brandon Dixon to the Cincinnati Reds and Frankie Montas, Micah Johnson, and Trayce Thompson to the Los Angeles Dodgers.

 On May 11, 2016, Frazier made an astounding play in the seats behind the third base line.
 In recoil, he suffered an apparent facial injury and left the game.
 The injury wasn't serious; however it required 5 stitches by the lower lip.

-On July 11, 2016, Frazier placed second in the 2016 MLB Home Run Derby at Petco Park in San Diego, losing to Giancarlo Stanton 20–13 in the final round.
+On July 11, Frazier placed second in the 2016 MLB Home Run Derby at Petco Park in San Diego, losing to Giancarlo Stanton 20–13 in the final round.
 Frazier's total of 42 home runs, and Stanton's total of 61 home runs in the 2016 Derby make them the top two hitters of all time in a single Derby.

 In his only full season in Chicago, Frazier finished with career highs in home runs, runs batted in and walks despite hitting a career low .225 in 158 games.
-In his second season through 81 games, Frazier hit 16 home runs with 44 RBIs while hitting .207.
+In his second season through 81 games, Frazier hit 16 home runs with 44 RBIs while batting .207.
 For the season, he had the lowest batting average on balls in play (.236) of all major league players, and had the highest fly ball percentage (48.7%) and the lowest line drive percentage (15.7%) of all major league hitters.
 Frazier signed a one-year, $12-million contract with the White Sox on January 13, 2017.

 New York Yankees

 On July 18, 2017, the White Sox traded Frazier, Tommy Kahnle, and David Robertson to the New York Yankees for Blake Rutherford, Tyler Clippard, Ian Clarkin, and Tito Polo.
 Upon Frazier's arrival in New York, he changed his jersey number from No. 21 to No. 29, as No. 21 was unofficially retired by the Yankees for outfielder Paul O'Neill (the Yankees retired O'Neill's number in 2022).
 Frazier had worn No. 21 throughout his entire career in honor of O'Neill, as he had grown up a Yankees fan in New Jersey.
 Frazier had stated that he hoped to speak to O'Neill to gain permission to wear the number; however, clubhouse manager Rob Cucuzza told Frazier that it would not happen.

 On July 25, 2017, against his former team, the Cincinnati Reds, Frazier hit into a run-scoring triple play in his first home at-bat as a Yankee.
-Frazier hit his first home run as a Yankee on July 26 against the Reds.
-He finished the 2017 season hitting .213 with 26 home runs and 77 RBI with the White Sox and Yankees.
+He hit his first home run as a Yankee on July 26 against the Reds.
+Frazier finished the 2017 season batting .213 with 26 home runs and 77 RBI with the White Sox and Yankees.
 With the Yankees, Frazier developed into a fan favorite and played a key role in the clubhouse as the team's emotional leader during their postseason run.